 Here are the hottest topics you’ll want to ask about content moderation.

-Content moderation is the job of screening for inappropriate content that users post on a platform.
-The goal is to safeguard the users from any content that might be unsafe or inappropriate and in turn might ruin the online reputation of the platform its been published on.
+Content moderation is the process of screening for inappropriate content that users post on a platform.
+The meaning of content moderation is to safeguard the users from any content that might be unsafe or illegal and might ruin the reputation of the platform it has been published on.

 Content moderation can be done manually by human moderators that have been instructed what content must be discarded as unsuitable, or automatically using AI platforms for precise content moderation.
-In some cases, combination of manual and automated content moderation is used for faster and better results.
+Today, a combination of automated content moderation and human review for specific cases is used for faster and better results.